Become a CSMB Member

 Use the button below to visit our membership registration site today to become a member.
 You will be required to create an account the first time you visit the site.

 Payments for membership fees are accepted using a credit card in our online membership management system.
-Payments can also be made by cheque, to “Canadian Society for Molecular Biosciences”, and mailed to CSMB at the following address:
+Payments can also be made by cheque, to “Canadian Society for Molecular Biosciences”, and mailed to the CSMB treasurer at the following address: